ulthiel/Champ/Readme.md

 //Let's try to compute the head of M. This will use my modular technique
 //described in the CHAMP paper: specialize parameters, reduce to a finite field,
 //use the MeatAxe, and lift everything back.
 This methods does not have to work,
 //but it works surprisingly often.
+It's impossible to predict, however.
 > res,L,J,P:=HeadOfLocalModule(M);
 //The computation was successful.
 L is the head and J the radical of M.
 //P describes the finite field specialization that was used.